tillitis/tillitis-key1/doc/system_description/fpga.md

 - Read access to the 32 bit FPGA design version, expressed as an integer

 - Control and status access for the RGB LED on TKey board
+  - Setting bit 0 high turns on the Blue LED.
+  - Setting bit 1 high turns on the Green LED.
+  - Setting bit 2 high turns on the Red LED.

 - Control and status access for the 4 GPIOs on the TKey board
   - GPIO 1 and 2 are inputs and provide read access to the